-1. Schedule Coordination: The Project Team coordinated the shut-in with the PSEP Line 404-406 Replacement Project - Somis Station.
+- 1. Materials: The Project Team ordered the pipe in bulk. - 2.
+Schedule Coordination: The Project Team coordinated the shut-in with the PSEP Line 404-406 Replacement Project Somis Station.

 Based on the preliminary design, once the project scope was confirmed and engineering, design, and planning activities were underway, SoCalGas prepared an estimate of the Direct Costs of the Project in the amount of \$7,454,723.
 The Project Team considered the conditions known at the time to prepare the preliminary Direct Cost estimate.
 This estimate reflects the projected Labor, Material, and Services costs anticipated to be incurred to execute the Project.